minfengyuan/minfengyuan/README.md

-- 👋 Hi, I’m @minfengyuan
-- 👀 I’m interested in computer vision and artificial intelligence
+CV engineer interested in DL and visual perception.
-- 🌱 I’m currently learning model deploying
-- 📫 mfyuan232@outlook.com

 <!---
 minfengyuan/minfengyuan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.